Midge / EmergersZebra Midge

 Overview

-A staple in any tailwater box, the Zebra Midge is a simple yet deadly pattern that mimics midge larvae or pupae.
+A staple in any tailwater box, the Zebra Midge is a simple yet effective pattern that mimics midge larvae or pupae.
 Tied on a curved hook with a thread body (usually black, red, or olive), fine wire ribbing, and a small tungsten bead, it's fast to tie and highly effective.
 The slim profile and subtle flash make it ideal for picky trout in clear water.

 Materials